The Best Infant Car Seats of 2025

 - Some parents had trouble removing the seat from the base

-At less than 17 inches across, the Clek Liing is ideal if you have a smaller back seat or if you need to fit multiple car seats across it.
-And if you’re looking for an infant seat with all of the safety extras, it shines there too, as a “fan favorite” according to Taylor.
+At less than 17 inches across and compact front-to-back, the Clek Liing is ideal if you have a smaller vehicle or if you need to fit multiple car seats across your back seat.
+And if you’re looking for an infant seat with all of the safety extras, it shines there, too, as a “fan favorite” according to Taylor.
 It’s also the infant car seat I chose and used for over a year with my second son—exactly because of these safety features.

 Like the Nuna Pipa, the Liing uses rigid LATCH, ensuring a tight installation and minimizing the chance your seat will shift during a crash.
 (There’s also a load leg to reduce crash forces.)
 Seven different recline positions—15 degrees of total recline—help you achieve the best positioning for your little one regardless of the angle of your vehicle’s seat.
 This ensures they’re in the proper (and safest) position and means you’re likely to get a good fit even if your car is compact from front to back.